joshuamichaelhall/devops-career-dashboard/screenshots/README.md

 # Dashboard Screenshots

-This directory contains screenshots of the DevOps Career Dashboard for documentation and README display purposes.
+This directory contains screenshots of the DevOps Career Dashboard for documentation and website display purposes.

-## Required Screenshots
+## Available Screenshots

-Please add the following screenshots to this directory:
+The following screenshots showcase different sections of the dashboard:

-1. `dashboard.png` - Main dashboard overview
+1. `dashboard-overview.png` - Main dashboard overview showing career progress and metrics
-2. `learning-resources.png` - Learning resources tracker
+2. `dashboard-learning.png` - Learning resources and courses tracking section
-3. `networking.png` - Networking integration with Clay CRM
+3. `dashboard-network.png` - Networking integration with professional connections

+## Screenshots Usage

+These screenshots are used in:

+1. The repository README.md file
+2. The personal website dashboard page
+3. Documentation for users

-## Taking Screenshots
+## Taking New Screenshots

-To create consistent screenshots:
+If you need to update the screenshots:

-1. Run the dashboard in development mode: `npm run dev`
+1. Run the dashboard in demo mode: `./start-demo.sh`
 2. Navigate to the relevant section
 3. Use your operating system's screenshot tool to capture the entire dashboard view
 4. Save the image with the appropriate name in this directory